StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 You cannot directly control the stream selected, but you can steer the metric stream selection of the AAD by manipulating the above-mentioned factors.

-### Can I get alerted based on anomalies?
+### Can anomalies trigger alerts?

 Yes.
-The AAD itself does not alert on anomalies found, but [anomaly health checks](../../use/health-state/anomaly-health-checks.md) can be placed on components to automatically change the health status of the component to `DEVIATING`.
-This health state change event can then trigger notifications via event handlers.
+The AAD itself does not alert on anomalies found, but [anomaly health checks](../../use/health-state/anomaly-health-checks.md) can be added to components to automatically change the health status of the component to `DEVIATING`.
+This health state change event can then trigger notifications by [adding an event handler](/use/stackstate-ui/views/manage-event-handlers.md) to a view.

 ### How fast are anomalies detected?